-Banister writes that “even though travel time may have remained constant as cities have spread, both distances and speeds have increased substantially,” while continues by saying that since more and more people are depending on cars, other means of transport such as public transport, bicycles, or walking are becoming less and less attractive to the majority of people.
+Banister writes that “even though travel time may have remained constant as cities have spread, both distances and speeds have increased substantially.”
+He continues by stating that since more and more people are depending on cars, other means of transportation such as public transport, bicycles, or walking are becoming less attractive to the majority of people.

-“Empirical research has concluded that the key parameters of the sustainable city are that it should be over 25,000 population (preferably over 50,000), with medium densities (over 40 persons per hectare), with mixed use developments, and with preference given to developments in public transport accessible corridors and near to highly public transport accessible interchanges,” he added.
+“Empirical research has concluded that the key parameters of the sustainable city are that it should be over 25,000 population (preferably over 50,000), with medium densities (over 40 persons per hectare), with mixed-use developments, and with preference given to developments in public transport accessible corridors and near to highly public transport accessible interchanges,” he adds.

 The freedom to drive cars

 According to Hall and Pain, “such developments conform to the requirements of service and information-based economies.
-Settlements of this scale would also be linked together to form agglomerations of polycentric cities, with clear hierarchies that would allow a close proximity of everyday facilities and high levels of accessibility to higher order activities.”
-In order for this to be achieved, everyone involved must do their best so that the collective community’s desire is achieved faster and what Banister says turns into reality sooner than we think.
+Settlements of this scale, together, would form agglomerations of polycentric cities, with clear hierarchies that would allow close proximity of everyday facilities and high levels of accessibility to higher-order activities.”
+To achieve this, everyone involved must do their best so that the collective community desire, as Banister says, turns into reality sooner than we think.

 Banister’s two dilemmas

-Banister argues that since travel patterns change through time, and the amount of leisure-travel is increasing, the notion that transport is a derived demand is decreasing, while the value of travel as an activity is increasing.
+Banister argues that since travel patterns change over time, and the amount of leisure travel is increasing, the notion that transport is a derived demand is decreasing.
+At the same time, the value of travel as an activity is increasing.

 Three transport planning approaches

 “Although there is a large substitution potential, the relationships between transport and ICT seem to be symbiotic with a greater opportunity for flexibility in travel patterns, as some activities are substituted, whilst others are generated, and some replaced by fewer longer distance journeys ( Lyons and Kenyon, 2003).”

-2- Reducing the lengths of trips
+Reduce the length of trips

-Roads will not only be considered as spaces only for cars, but for street markets, play zones, and other things as well.
-Slowing the urban traffic down by creating more parking spaces and making public transport more efficient, will be a great start on making people ‘refuse’ to using a car and choose other ways of transport instead.
+Roads will not only be a space for cars, but for street markets, play zones, and other things as well.
+Slowing the urban traffic down by creating more parking spaces and making public transport more efficient will be a great start towards reducing our dependency on cars.

-3- Making the transport system more efficient
+Make the transport system more efficient

-“It is one area of public policy where intervention can take place, through increasing densities and concentration, through mixed use development, through housing location, through the design of buildings, space and route layouts, through public transport oriented development and transport development areas, through car-free development, and through establishing size thresholds for the availability of services and facilities,” Banister wrote concluding that we must use the technological advances to increase the transport’s efficiency as well as involve as many people as possible in order to make a change for good.
+“It is one area of public policy where intervention can take place, through increasing densities and concentration, through mixed-use development, through housing location, through the design of buildings, space and route layouts, through public transport oriented development and transport development areas, through car-free development, and through establishing size thresholds for the availability of services and facilities,” Banister wrote concluding that we must use the technological advances to increase the transport’s efficiency as well as involve as many people as possible to make a change for good.